habitat-sh/habitat/www/source/docs/create-packages-build.html.md

     hab origin key generate originname

 The `hab-origin` subcommand will place originname-_timestamp_.sig.key and originname-_timestamp_.pub files (the origin key pair) in the `$HOME/.hab/cache/keys` directory.
-If you're creating origin keys in the studio container or you are running as root on a Linux machine, your keys will be stored in `/hab/cache/keys`.
+If you're creating origin keys in the Studio container or you are running as root on a Linux machine, your keys will be stored in `/hab/cache/keys`.

 Because the secret key is used to sign your package, it should not be shared freely; however, if anyone wants to download and use your package, then they must have your public key (.pub) installed in their local `$HOME/.hab/cache/keys` or `/hab/cache/keys` directory.
 Public keys will be downloaded from the depot by the supervisor, if needed.

-### Passing origin keys into the studio
+### Passing origin keys into the Studio
-When you enter the studio environment, your origin keys are not automatically shared into it.
-This is to keep the studio environment as clean as possible.
+When you enter the Studio environment, your origin keys are not automatically shared into it.
+This is to keep the Studio environment as clean as possible.
 However, because you need to reference a secret origin key to sign your package, you can do this in three ways:

-* Set `HAB_ORIGIN` to the name of the secret origin key you intend to use before entering the studio like `export HAB_ORIGIN=originname`.
+* Set `HAB_ORIGIN` to the name of the secret origin key you intend to use before entering the Studio like `export HAB_ORIGIN=originname`.
 * Set `HAB_ORIGIN_KEYS` to one or more key names, separated by commas like `export HAB_ORIGIN_KEYS=originname-internal,originname-test,originname`.
 * Use the `-k` flag (short for “keys”) which accepts one or more key names separated by commas with `hab studio -k originname-internal,originname-test enter`.

-The first way overrides the `HAB_ORIGIN` environment variable to import public and secret keys into the studio environment and override any `pkg_origin` values in the packages that you build.
+The first way overrides the `HAB_ORIGIN` environment variable to import public and secret keys into the Studio environment and override any `pkg_origin` values in the packages that you build.
 This is useful if you want to not only build your package, but also you can use this to build your own versions of other packages, such as `originname/node` or `originname/glibc`.

 The second and third way import multiple secret keys that must match the origin names for the plans you intend to build.

-After you create or receive your secret origin key, you can start up the studio and build your package.
+After you create or receive your secret origin key, you can start up the Studio and build your package.

 ## Interactive Build

-An interactive build is one in which you enter a Habitat studio to perform the build.
+An interactive build is one in which you enter a Habitat Studio to perform the build.
 Doing this allows you to examine the build environment before, during, and after the build.

 The directory where your plan is located is known as the plan context.

 1. Change to the parent directory of the plan context.
-2. Create an enter a new Habitat studio.
+2. Create an enter a new Habitat Studio.
 If you have defined an origin and origin key during `hab setup` or by explicitly setting the `HAB_ORIGIN` and `HAB\_ORIGIN\_KEYS` environment variables, then type the following:

     ```
     hab studio enter
     ```

-    The directory you were in is now mounted as `/src` inside the studio.
+    The directory you were in is now mounted as `/src` inside the Studio.
 By default, a supervisor runs in the background for iterative testing.
 You can see the streaming output by running <code>sup-log</code>.
 Type <code>Ctrl-C</code> to exit the streaming output and <code>sup-term</code> to terminate the background supervisor.
 If you terminate the background supervisor, then running <code>sup-run</code> will restart it and running <code>hab start origin/package</code> will restart every package that was previously loaded.
 You have to explicitly run <code>hab svc unload origin/package</code> to remove a package from the "loaded" list.

 3. Enter the following command to create the package.